 Grow swamp pink in your garden

 I’m certainly not an expert, but I also tend to look at lots of photos and read as many reports on habitat as I possibly can, and then plant based on intuition.
 I knew they tolerated shade, because some of the photos I’d seen were of populations growing in bottomland ditches in forested areas.
 Would a moist mossy shade garden be considered a wetland?
 Maybe bottomland… but the key word is that they grow in hummocks.
 The crown needs to be well-drained.
 I did accidentally kill a couple due to crown rot last winter.
-Those were still in pots, and following all the “rules,” I had them in a fairly heavy mix.
+Those were still in pots, but in a heavy mix assuming they liked being wet.
 They didn’t make it.
 The ones I planted on raised mossy spots in the garden were just fine.
+End of summer 2025 – they’re still chugging along, slowly.

 The only thing I haven’t tried doing is moving them from one spot in the garden to another, because I haven’t needed to.
 Reports also indicate that they do not handle transplanting well.
 My guess is that in the ground, they develop incredibly long roots.
 The ones in the pots certainly do.
 This is to reach the water table where they are able to receive consistent moisture.
 Otherwise the roots are quite thick and fleshy, and not nearly as thin and fragile as other species I’ve worked with.
 Wherever they go in the garden, there needs to be a low water table or you need to find some way to keep their roots wet (a self-watering planter would work).
 Dappled light locations will be less prone to drying out than full sun.

 You will want to protect them from herbivory.
 Everyone who knows this plant warned me of this – deer will absolutely browse this, and possibly rabbits as well.
 They’re also slow to grow.
-While mine are certainly significantly larger than the expected size William Cullina suggested in his book on propagating wildflowers, the ones in the garden are maybe double this?
 In the shade they won’t grow as quickly – the only reason I plant them here is it provides some insurance against drying out.
 Also, the other plants make it much harder for the deer to spot them, especially since they’re still small.
 If you have a pond, try creating a hummock in the middle of it (inside the liner so the base has access to water), or build a floating island.
 If deer have no problem walking through your pond, consider caging these just to be safe.
+For the first several years, the dollar store wire mesh waste baskets make excellent anti-herbivory garden cloches, and can be pinned down by garden staples.
+If you need to protect something larger and are lucky to get your hands on one or more, I love old crab pots and traps (I have one over a tiny Zenobia pulverulenta – they don’t seem interested in my larger one).

 Whatever your growing experiences are with this plant, please feel free to share them with me.
 Like I said, this is not common in cultivation.
 It’s also Federally threatened, which makes it harder to obtain plants and seeds.
 I’m hoping we can help to change that, making it more available.
 The more we share information, the easier it will be for others to cultivate this in their own gardens.